History of Virginians for Better Transportation (VBT)

 In 2014, VBT supported the SMART SCALE process to provide an objective way to evaluate transportation projects and allocate Virginia’s limited transportation dollars.
 That same year, the SMART SCALE process became a law under HB2.

 In 2016, after months of reviewing project applications for Round 1 of the SMART SCALE process, the Commonwealth Transportation Board (CTB) approved $1.7 billion in funding for 163 transportation projects across the state.
 These projects are now included in the Commonwealth’s Six-Year Improvement Program.
 In June, the CTB will select the second round of transportation projects that will be funded as a part of the SMART SCALE process.

-SMART SCALE has shown us that limited resources have consequences and that Virginia’s funding for its transportation system remains at a multimillion-dollar shortfall.
+Even with its success, SMART SCALE showed us that limited resources have consequences and that Virginia’s funding for its transportation system remained at a multimillion-dollar shortfall.
 Under the second round of SMART SCALE, over $8 billion worth of worthy transportation projects were identified.
-Yet, only about $1.2 billion is available for funding.
-Consequently, hundreds of needed projects will not be done.
-There remains a dire need for a long-term, sustainable transportation funding solution.
-Until a solution is determined, Virginians’ quality of life remains in jeopardy and we will continue to pay the price.
+Yet, only about $1.2 billion was available for funding.

 That's why VBT continues to push for more adequate funding.
 In 2018 and 2019, we advocated for a dedicated funding source for Interstate 81.
 The resulting bill passed in the General Assembly paved the way for millions of dollars to go not just toward I-81, but all of Virginia's interstates and highways.